eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 abstracts *all* functions.
 Its declaration is the following:

 <!-- check:none -->
-    interface Callable<out Result, Argument...> {}
+    shared interface Callable<out Return, in Arguments>
+            given Arguments satisfies Anything[] {}

-The syntax `P...` is called a *sequenced type parameter*.
-By analogy with a sequenced parameter, which accepts zero or more values as arguments, a sequenced type parameter accepts zero or more types as arguments.
-The type parameter `Result` represents the return type of the function.
-The sequenced type parameter `Argument...` represents the parameter types of the function.
+The type parameter `Return` represents the return type of the function.
+The sequenced type parameter `Arguments`, which must be a sequence type, represents the parameter types of the function.
+We can encode any parameter list as a tuple type.
+For example, the parameter list `(String s, Float x)` is encoded as the tuple type `[String,Float]`.

 So, take the following function: